In Mexico, we have a popular saying: “these are not enchiladas”.

 If you are a frequent reader of this blog, you are familiar with the fact that I like to use fresh ingredients in my cooking, yet I’ve decided to try the Herdez cooking salsas for three reasons: first, because my sisters and aunts back in México are all home cooks and speak highly of the quality, convenience, and versatility of Herdez’s salsas; second, because of the natural ingredients found in Herdez’s products, and third, because Herdez is a company that is dedicated to keeping the national culinary tradition of Mexican culture.

-- 3 cups of HERDEZ Salsa Verde cooking sauces
+- 3 cups of HERDEZ Salsa Verde cooking sauces or your homemade salsa

 - 3/4 cup Mexican cream or sour cream